 Adjusting your car’s headlight aim should be left to a professional with the proper aiming equipment.
 However, you can make temporary adjustments for a lighting system which is critically out of adjustment.

-Each headlight has two adjusting screws: one on the top for controlling up and down movement and one on the side to control left and right movement of the light beam.
+Usually, each headlight has two adjusting screws: one on the top for controlling up and down movement and one on the side to control left and right movement of the light beam.
 There are several do-it-yourself ways to adjust the headlights.

 The simplest method requires a blank wall 8 metres (25 feet) in front of the vehicle and a level surface in front of the wall.
 Adjustment should be made with the fuel tank half full and no unusually heavy load in the luggage compartment